 MariaDB is an open-source Relational Database Management System (RDBMS) that may be used in place of the popular MySQL Database technology.
 MariaDB has a substantially higher number of new features than MySQL, making it superior in performance and usability.

 This article will walk you through the two methods to connect Oracle to MariaDB smoothly.
-It also provides a quick overview of Oracle and MariaDB before delving into the procedures needed for Oracle to MariaDB Migration.
+Moreover, using an Oracle to MariaDB converter can help you reduce the cost and complexity of maintaining an Oracle database and leverage the open-source and innovative features of MariaDB.
 Read along to understand the step-by-step process to perform Oracle to MariaDB Migration.

 What is Oracle?